1coderookie/KobraGoNeoInsights/docs/maintenance_KGNI.md

 You should inspect the screw and the belonging parts like the anti-backlash nut, the motor coupler etc from time to time to make sure everything is in a good condition and nothing will suddenly break.

-- Lead screw:
+**Lead screw**
 - Is the lead screw still vertically aligned?
 - Is there any debris of the POM from the anti-backlash nut in the threads?
 - Is the screw still lubed?
   Clean off the old lubrification and add some new, I personally use "Super Lube" for this.

-- Anti-backlash nut:
+**Anti-backlash nut**
 - Is it still tightly mounted to that metal bracket or did the screws become loose?
 - Is it still compressed?
 - Can you see any visible wear & tear of the POM inside of the anti-backlash nut?

-- Motor & coupler:
+**Motor & coupler**
 - Is the coupler which connects the shaft of the motor and the lead screw still tight?
 - Is the motor still mounted firmly?
 - Is the connection of the wire still fine?

-- Limit switch:
+**Limit switch**
 - Is the limit switch still working?
 - Is it still mounted firmly as it should be?
   Check both parts: the one at the frame and the little lever at the x-gantry.
 - Is the connection of the wire still fine?

 ---